top of page

 scarecrows@hwmc.org.uk

-Our Charities and Good Causes for 2025
+Our Charities and Good Causes for 2026

-This year we will be using the money we raise to support:
+In 2026, we’ll be using the money we raise to support:

 The Scarecrow Festival Planning Team